aws/pgactive/md/bdr-configuration-variables.md

 `bdr.max_nodes` (`int`)

     Sets maximum allowed nodes in a BDR group.
-A node fails to join a BDR group if it has a different value for this parameter when compared with its upstream node.
-Users must ensure all BDR members have the same value for the parameter at any point of time, otherwise, joining of nodes to the BDR group will start failing.
-Default value for this parameter is 4, meaning, at any point of time, there can be maximum of 4 nodes allowed in the BDR group.
-Set a reasonable value to this parameter, only if required.
-Note that more members in a BDR group require a more sophisticated monitoring and maintenance, so choose this parameter value with care.
+A new node fails to join a BDR group if it has a different value for this parameter when compared with its upstream node.
+An existing node can't start BDR workers if the parameter value doesn't match with its upstream node.
+Hence, users must ensure all BDR members have the same value for the parameter at any point of time.
+    Default value for this parameter is 4, meaning, there can be maximum of 4 nodes allowed in the BDR group at any point of time.
+Note that more members in a BDR group require a more sophisticated monitoring and maintenance, so choose this parameter value wisely.

-    Changes take effect on server configuration reload, a restart is not required.
+    Set this parameter either in configuration file or via ALTER SYSTEM SET command.
+Changes take effect on server restart.

   ---------------------------------------------------- ------------------------------------ ---------------------------------------------
   [Prev](settings-prerequisite.md)     [Home](README.md)     [Next](node-management.md)